BCDevOps/devops-platform-workshops/201_materials/README.md

 ### Provisioning a Course

+Create a new Github Issue using the `new-201-course` issue template.

 ### Tearing Down a Course

+This process will be manual.
+There are __ansible__ [scripts that can tear down namespaces](provisioning_tools/201-labs/README.md)

 ### Incase Things Go Wrong

+You will have to troubleshoot at this stage since no part of the course is fully automated.

 ## Delivery Expectations and Scope of Work
 > what can be expected from the course as well as the mentor (time/work involved).